jafingerhut/jafingerhut.github.com/transcripts/2011-rich-hickey-simple-made-easy.md

 and that is really powerful, especially if it is runtime open.
 But even if it is not, it is better than nothing.

-And again, beware of abstractions that dictate how in some subtle way because, when you do that, you are really, you are nailing the person down the line who has to do the implementation.
+And again, beware of abstractions that dictate "how" in some subtle way because, when you do that, you are nailing the person down the line who has to do the implementation.
 You are tying their hands.
-So the more declarative things are, the better, the better things work.
-And the thing that -- I mean, "how" is sort of the bottom, right?
+So the more declarative things are, the better things work.
+"How" is sort of the bottom.
 Do not mix this up with anything else.
 All these implementations should be islands as much as possible.